Digital Strategy, Access to Data Transforms Financial Services Firm

 Between 2012 and 2016, when the private equity firm purchased the company, interest rates were low and trending lower.

 “The mortgage industry was doing very well across the board,” said Thanh Nguyen, senior vice president at Saxony Partners.
 “People were calling in saying they wanted a new loan, or that they wanted to refinance their current loan because rates were down two to three percent from where they had been.”

 No surprise, business at the company was booming during this time.
 This created two problems.
 First, there was lots of money available to spend on unnecessary technology.

-“One mistake that was made during this time was this idea of ‘we’re going to invest in the latest and greatest technology so we can be on the cutting edge,’” Fan said.
+“One mistake that was made during this time was this idea of ‘we’re going to invest in the latest and greatest technology so we can be on the cutting edge,’” Nguyen said.
 “There’s nothing wrong with that in theory, but in this case the cost/benefit was not in favor of the company.”

 Second, the market was so strong and profitability so assured, that few at the company paid attention to the burgeoning costs associated with this too-big technology stack.